qian-nombolo/AnimalShelterAPI.Solution/README.md

 #### By _Qian Li_ 😊

-#### This is my c# and .NET project which builds an API with two versions V1 and V2: V1 allows authorized users to GET,POST, PUT and Delete cats and dogs, V2 allow all users to use data in this animal shelter.
+#### This is my c# and .NET project which builds an API with two versions V1 and V2 that allows all users to use data in this animal shelter.

 ## Technologies Used